mjrio/mjr-frontend-es6/slides.md

     utils.trim(' abc    ');
 ```

-The class don't hold state and no constructor!
+The class don't hold state, better to use functions

 ```javascript
     // better